adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 -  statically at compile time,
 -  or dynamically at runtime as WebAssembly import statements.

-It would enable seamless integration with external functionality from other WebAssembly modules or the host environment.
-It also allows the definition of a boundary between the core and system libraries, and lower level functionality.
+It would enable seamless integration with external functionality from the host environment.
+It also allows the definition of a boundary between the core and host libraries, and lower level functionality.

 ## Syntax: